iandouglas/ini-to-cardcannon/_output/book_club/stories.md

 As a Visitor,
 When I click on a user's name for any book review
 I am taken to a show page for that user.
-I should see all reviews (title, rating and text) that this user has written.
+I should see all reviews that this user has written.
+Each review shows:
+- the title of the review
+- the description of the review
+- the rating of the review
+- the title of the book
+- the thumbnail image for the book
+- the date the review was written
 ```

 ```